-Healthcare's relative outperformance and positive absolute performance was led by strong gains in biotech as multiple stocks performed well based on reported clinical data that demonstrated robust efficacy and safety or appreciated ahead of anticipated upcoming data.
+Healthcare was the largest contributor to absolute returns as well in terms of attribution.
+The sector's outperformance was led by strong gains in biotech as multiple stocks performed well based on reported clinical data that demonstrated robust efficacy and safety or appreciated ahead of anticipated upcoming data.
 One oncology holding was acquired by a major pharma company during the quarter.
 Another promising oncology position performed well on its July IPO.
 In addition, a few diagnostic holdings and numerous medical device positions performed well as testing volumes and elective procedures recovered strongly after most of the country put elective procedures on hold during the spring shutdown due to COVID-19.